How many emails do you send per day? Have a quick guess, without scanning down the page.

 #4 – One thought, one sentence.

 Keep your sentences as short as you can.
-Otherwise, people lose your train of thought, and won’t retain it from the beginning of the sentence to the end.
+Otherwise, people lose their train of thought, and won’t retain it from the beginning of the sentence to the end.
 Wherever possible, express no more than one thought in each sentence.
 It gives your reader the chance to fully take in what you’ve said.
 If you want to dive a little deeper into how to avoid long sentences, check out this blog post.

 #5 – Be concise.